wordhou/codefellows-java-dsa/docs/graphs.md

 Traversing through a graph depends on the efficiency of getting the list of neighbors.
 In an adjacency list, this is an O(1) operation.

+For each vertex, we iterate through its neighbors and perform a number of constant time operations.
+In fact the sum of the number of neighbors of each vertex is just the number of edges in the graph.
+Since we also need to perform a number of constant time operations on each vertex, our total running time is O(V + E).

 ## Solution

 The solution can be found in the [Traversals](../challenges/lib/src/main/java/challenges/graph/utils/Traversals.java)